ornl-ssd/cpp-novice/_episodes/07-functions.md

 ### Functions with no return type

-The syntax shown above for functions requires the declaration to begin with a type.
+The syntax we have used for declaring functions requires the declaration begin with a type.
 This is the type of the value returned by the function.
-BWhat if the function does not need to return a value?
-In this case, the type to be used is `void`, which is a special type to represent the absence of value.
+What if the function does not need to return a value?

+In this case, the function can be declared to return the type `void`.
+This is a special type to represent the absence of value.

 For example, a function that simply prints a message may not need to return any value:

 ~~~
 // void function example